2

 Current Status of Bill HR 845

-Bill HR 845 is currently in the status of Bill Introduced since January 31, 2025.
+Bill HR 845 is currently in the status of Passed in House since December 18, 2025.
 Bill HR 845 was introduced during Congress 119 and was introduced to the House on January 31, 2025.
-Bill HR 845's most recent activity was Placed on the Union Calendar, Calendar No. 285. as of October 3, 2025
+Bill HR 845's most recent activity was Received in the Senate and Read twice and referred to the Committee on Environment and Public Works. as of December 18, 2025

 Bipartisan Support of Bill HR 845